vadimsj/redland-renovations/README.md

     - Expand the customer base and boost sales.

 ### Scope
   - Due to constraints of set requirements, website is built predominantly using vanilla HTML5 and CSS3, minimaising the usage of JavaScript.
+Backend functions are out of scope for this project and will require further development.

   - Feature requirements:
     - Website is static but responsive.